-Since 2006, Ambient Bamboo Floors has vountarily conducted annual safety testing for off-gassing of all of its flooring products.
+Since 2006, Ambient Bamboo Floors has voluntarily conducted annual safety testing for off-gassing of all of its flooring products.
 Ambient is one of the few, if not the only, flooring companies that regularly tests its products for safety every year.
-In October, Ambient received its 2019 formaldehyde off-gassing test results, and the results came back at “below the limit of quantification” at less than .05 ppm for the 13th straight year in a row.
+In October, Ambient received its 2019 formaldehyde test results for off-gassing, and the results came back at “below the limit of quantification” at less than .05 ppm for the 13th straight year in a row.
 In fact, results this far below standard don’t even register on the tools used to measure formaldehyde off-gas.
-We hope you find comfort in knowing that since Ambient began testing in 2006, none of its bamboo flooring products has ever registered at a level considered even slightly toxic.
+We hope you find comfort in knowing that since Ambient began formaldehyde testing in 2006, none of its bamboo flooring products has ever registered at a level considered even slightly toxic.
 Results almost always come back with off-gassing of effectively zero.

 Ambient Flooring Safety Facts:

 - Ambient floors fall within the CARB Phase 2 (California Air Resources Board) standard for indoor air quality.
 CARB Phase 1 and Phase 2 are part of California’s Composite Wood Products Regulation (CWP Regulation).
 Phase 1 took effect in 2009 to reduce formaldehyde emissions from composite wood products, hardwood, plywood, particleboard and medium density fiberboard (MDF).
 Phase 2 took effect in 2010 and lowered the formaldehyde emissions standard to .055 ppm.